ff0000-ad-tech/ad-velvet/README.md

 #### Get Slugs from Velvet Platform

+In Velvet, go to `CAMPAIGN` > `LOCALE` > `SEGMENTS`.
+Select the `JSON URLs` icon to get a pop-up.
+In the window will be a Slugs object.
+Copy and paste that into your ad's `Velvet.init(__slugs-object__)`.

 ![Velvet Slug Route](https://github.com/ff0000-ad-tech/readme-assets/blob/master/ad-velvet/velvet-slug-route.png)

 ![Velvet Slugs](https://github.com/ff0000-ad-tech/readme-assets/blob/master/ad-velvet/velvet-slugs.png)

 ##### Client & Locale

 Client & Locale slugs are always required.
-Segment & Ad-Data have different purposes:

 ###### Segment

 Segments will allow you to rotate Ad Data on a schedule.
-To find them, in Velvet, navigate to the `SEGMENTS` tab of your campaign, select the `JSON URLs` icon to get a pop-up.
-In the window will be a Slugs object.
-Copy and paste that into your `Velvet.init(__slugs-object__)`.

 ###### Ad Data

-If you wish to only target a specific Ad Data for your creative, follow the same steps in the `AD DATA` tab.
-In the Slugs object will have `addata` rather than `segment`.
+If you wish to target a specific Ad Data for your creative, navigate instead to `CAMPAIGN` > `LOCALE` > `AD DATA` tab.
+The Slugs object will have `addata` rather than `segment`.

+This will have the effect of "hard-coding" the ad to the selected Ad Data.

 ### Listening for Events